ssriram1978/Kubernetes_load_test_client/README.md

 Goals:
 ------
- We plan to evaluate the following options for Messaging system that could be incorporated into our MEC-IOT environment:
+ We plan to evaluate the following options for Messaging system that could be incorporated into our IOT environment:

       	RabbitMQ